Fight or Flight (Hoobastank album): Overview

-Produced by Gavin Brown, the album features eleven new studio tracks including first single, "This Is Gonna Hurt."
-On May 3, 2012 the band revealed the first single on their official website.
+Produced by Gavin Brown, the album features eleven new studio tracks including first single, "This Is Gonna Hurt".
+On May 3, 2012, the band revealed the first single on their official website.
 The release of Fight or Flight marks the band's newfound independence and the opportunity to move forward on their own terms.
-"We've been on this journey for a long time now," says singer Doug Robb.
+"We've been on this journey for a long time now", says singer Doug Robb.
 "It's like a clean slate, but not in a bad way—quite the opposite.
-We're no longer trying to satisfy others, not even on a subconscious level; we're comfortable in our own skin."
-On July 11, 2012 a tentative cover artwork was revealed in Hoobastank's Facebook page, but on July 19, 2012 it was changed for the definitive cover artwork.
+We're no longer trying to satisfy others, not even on a subconscious level; we're comfortable in our own skin".
+On July 11, 2012, a tentative cover artwork was revealed in Hoobastank's Facebook page, but on the 19th, it was changed for the definitive cover artwork.

 Track listing

 All songs written by Douglas Robb, Daniel Estrin, Chris Hesse, Jesse Charland.